 Performance Restaurant Metrics

 Performance restaurant metrics are the metrics that help you determine the performance of your restaurant.
-It gives you the hard data and yields result.
+It gives you hard data and yields results.
 Good performance metrics form the chances of better achieving the goals set for your restaurant business.

 9. Average Cover Or Restaurant Revenue Per Seat